Ramsey problems for Berge hypergraphs: Small uniformity

+Observe that we picked distinct hyperedges so far.
+Indeed, if $e_i\cup \{y'\}$ is picked twice for some $i$, then $y'$ is connected to both endpoints of $e_i$, thus there is a triangle in $T_1$, a contradiction.
+Furthermore, we picked only blue hyperedges so far, as each of them contains $e_1$ or $e_2$, and $wzx=e_2\cup \{x\}$ has not been picked (as $x$ is not connected to an endpoint of $e_2$).

 We still have to pick $g(e_1)$ and $g(e_2)$.
-At this point $n-3$ blue hyperedges have been picked as $g(e)$ for some $e$.
-The edge $e_2$ is contained in either $n-3$ blue hyperedges (and in this case we have picked $g(e_0)=uvx$ does not contain it) or $n-2$ blue hyperedges.
-In both cases there is a blue hyperedge containing $e_2$ that is not $g(e)$ so far, let $g(e_2)$ be that hyperedge.
-Finally, $e_1$ is contained in $n-2$ blue hyperedges, thus we are done unless all $g(e)$ contains $e_1$ for every $e$.
-In particular $e_2$ shares a vertex $u=w$ with $e_1$ and every other vertex in $T_1$ is connected to $u$ or $v$.
-If there is a vertex $y\neq w$ connected to $u$, then we let $g(yu)=uzy$ instead of $uvy$, and let $g(e_1)=uvy$, giving us the contradiction.
-If there is no such vertex $y$, then $T_1$ consists of a star with center $v$ and one additional edge $uw$ attached to a neighbor $u$ of $v$.
+At this point $n-3$ blue hyperedges have been picked as $g(e)$ for some edge $e$ of the copy of $T_1$.
+The edge $e_2$ is contained in either $n-3$ blue hyperedges (and in this case we have picked $g(e_0)=uvx$ which does not contain it) or $n-2$ blue hyperedges.
+In both cases there is a blue hyperedge containing $e_2$ that is not $g(e)$ for any $e \in E(T_1)$ so far, let $g(e_2)$ be that hyperedge.
+Finally, $e_1$ is contained in $n-2$ blue hyperedges, thus we are done, unless $e_1$ is contained in $g(e)$ for every edge $e$ of our copy of $T_1$.

+In particular this means that $g(e_2)$ contains $e_1$, thus $e_2$ shares a vertex $u=w$ with $e_1$.
+Also, every other vertex in the copy of $T_1$ is connected to $u$ or $v$.
+If $x$ exists, it cannot be connected to $u$ by the definition of $x'$.
+If there is a vertex $y$ with $v\ne y\neq z$ connected to $u$, then we change $g$.
+We let $g(yu)=uzy$ instead of $uvy$, and let $g(e_1)=uvy$.
+Observe that $uzy$ is blue, since it contains $e_2$ but not $x$.
+Furthermore, $uzy$ was not $g(e)$ for any edge $e$ of the copy of $T_1$ originally, as $y$ is connected only to $u$, and $g(uy)$ was $e_1\cup \{y\}$.
+Thus we found distinct blue hyperedges containing each edges of a copy of $T_1$, thus a monoblue Berge-$T_1$, a contradiction.

+Finally, if there is no vertex $y$ connected to $u$ (besides $v$ and $z$), then $T_1$ consists of a star with center $v$ and one additional edge $uw$ attached to a neighbor $u$ of $v$.
 This is the case we specified at the beginning of Case 4.1, in this case we would not pick $uw$ as $e_2'$, a contradiction.

-We found distinct blue hyperedges containing each edges of a copy of $T_1$, thus a monoblue Berge-$T_1$, a contradiction.

 \textbf{Case 4.1.2.} There is a deep blue edge, and every other edge is contained in at least two red hyperedges.
 Then Lemma \ref{philip2} applied to the hypergraph consisting of the red hyperedges finishes the proof.